SOLANA-DEVNET

 Distribution Funding

-How external value enters the share system
+How external value enters the distribution path

 Funding Flow